Central Coast (New South Wales): Print

 A series of locally owned local papers have grown in popularity over time.
-Coast Community News services the Central Gosford region and the Coast Community Chronicle services the northern part of the region and the Pelican Post services the postcodes of 2256 and 2257.
+Central Coast Community News services the Central Gosford region and the Coast Community Chronicle services the northern part of the region and the Pelican Post services the postcodes of 2256 and 2257.
 All are published by a local independent publishing house Central Coast Newspapers bucking the trend in declining newspaper sales.
 The Peninsula News run by a community association services the southern part of the region centred around the Woy Woy area with a fortnightly paper.
-In addition a popular monthly business publication Central Coast Business Review has been sold and published for over 20 years.
 Previously the major print publication of the region was the weekly Central Coast Express Advocate, published by News Limited's News Local, though that ceased printing in 2019.
 It is now purely a subscription-based online service.